mohamedtalaat2003/ECommerce/README.md

 ![Clean Architecture](https://img.shields.io/badge/Architecture-Clean_Architecture-brightgreen?style=for-the-badge)

 ## 📖 Overview
-A robust and scalable E-Commerce Software as a Service (SaaS) platform.
+E-Commerce Software as a Service (SaaS) platform.
 This project is built to handle multi-tenant e-commerce operations, allowing businesses to create, manage, and scale their online stores efficiently.

 **Note:** *This project is currently under active development and is not yet completed.*